Iterated Integrals and Multiple Polylogarithm at Algebraic Arguments: Application to Apéry-type infinite series

 \begin{example} An equally famous example is

 A mechanical proof can again be given.
-It corresponds to the case $c=1, \alpha = e^{2\pi i /6}$, so by \ref{level6Ex}, this is a level 6 CMZV.\footnote{In fact it is in $\MZV{S}{4}$, with $S$ vertices of a regular tetrahedron, see \ref{generalS}} Since we can expressed CMZVs of level $6$ and weight $4$ in term of a (putative) $\mathbb{Q}$-basis, and this basis contains $\pi^4$.
-We expect to get the expected result after performing same operation as in previous example. \end{example}
+It corresponds to the case $c=1, \alpha = e^{2\pi i /6}$, so by Example \ref{level6Ex}, this is a level 6 CMZV.
+Since we can express CMZVs of level $6$ and weight $4$ in terms of a $\mathbb{Q}$-basis, and this basis contains $\pi^4$, this completes the proof. \end{example}

-The above examples are considered well-known, mainly because they have simple results.
-However, our approach treat all these sums on an equal footing regardless of complexity of the result. \begin{example}
+\begin{example} The examples above are considered well-known, mainly because they have simple results.
+However, our approach treats all these sums on an equal footing regardless of complexity of the result.
+We give some examples in the table below.

+Here $L_{-3}(s)$ is the unique primitive Dirichlet $L$-function of modulus $3$, $\phi = (\sqrt{5}+1)/2$ and $G$ is Catalan's constant.
+Using our Mathematica package \textsf{MultipleZetaValues}, the integral in (\ref{mzint_ex1}) can be evaluated directly via the command \begin{mmaCell}[functionlocal=x]{Code} f[c_,n_]:=\mmaDef{MZIntegrate}[PolyLog[n - 1, c*x (1 - x)]/x, {x, 0, 1}]; f[2,4] \end{mmaCell}